 Probiotics help maintain the balance between good and bad gut bacteria.
 According to a 2012 study, taking probiotics before or after standard H. pylori treatment may improve eradication rates.
 Antibiotics kill both good and bad bacteria in your stomach.
 Probiotics help replenish good bacteria.
 They may also reduce your risk of developing yeast overgrowth.
 Researchers found evidence to suggest that the bacteria Lactobacillus acidophilus delivers the best results.

 A 2009 study on mice showed that green tea may help kill and slow the growth of Helicobacter bacteria.
 The study found that consuming green tea before an infection prevents stomach inflammation.
 Consuming the tea during an infection reduced the severity of gastritis.
+Find a great selection of green tea here.

 Honey has shown antibacterial abilities against H. pylori.
 Additional research supports this conclusion.
 No research to date has shown that honey can eradicate the bacteria on its own.
 Researchers suggest that using honey with standard treatments may shorten treatment time.
 Raw honey and Manuka honey may have the most antibacterial effects.